 6. Don’t ignore your surroundings or forget to test your tech.

-In our world of virtual interviewing, you can unintentionally share more of you than you anticipate.
+Most schools now offer the option to interview on campus, but many interviews are still happening virtually.
+While we’ve gotten quite used to virtual interactions, you can unintentionally share more of you than you anticipate.
+For a virtual interview, log in ten to 15 minutes before the interview start time to test things out.
 As a part of testing your technology (don’t download a new version of Zoom or Teams the day before the interview!), look at your surroundings on camera before your interview begins.
 Ideally, you should have a blank or simple wall behind you.
 If you cannot control what’s behind you, either blur the background or use a virtual one—and not a beach scene or a picture of your dog!
 Find something simple that won’t distract your interviewer during your conversation.
 In addition, try out your professional outfit on camera ahead of time.
 And if you use a virtual background, don’t wear green—it disappears on screen!

 7. Don’t assume that if you practice in your head, your mouth will cooperate on interview day.

-You have an internal “filter” that can affect a fantastic-sounding answer when it travels from your brain to your mouth.
+We all have an internal “filter” that can affect a fantastic-sounding answer when it travels from our brain to our mouth.
 It takes practice to articulate your stories in a concise way that showcases your achievements.
 Consider using the STAR (situation, task, action, result) method to help you shape your story.
 Don’t try to memorize your stories, as you could come off as over-rehearsed or rigid.
 Know the points you want to hit, and practice telling those stories to your parent, friend, or trusted advisor.
 Consider recording your answers so that you can listen to and replay them, or ask a professional advisor like Stratus to do a mock interview to receive feedback on your answers.